Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Multi-modal model study

+Summarily, due to the success of deep learning-based techniques in feature extraction and classification tasks, classic machine learning-based techniques are not commonly used these days.
+However, considering the fact that deep learning techniques are data-hungry and require a lot of effort for training and fine-tuning the models, depending on the applications, classic machine learning techniques are still being used solely or in conjunction with deep learning techniques.

-\subsection{Deep learning solutions}
+\subsection{Deep Learning Solutions}

-Due to the impressive success of deep neural networks in feature extraction and classification of text, image and many other modalities, over the past few years, they have been widely exploited by research scientists for a variety of multi-modal tasks including misinformation detection.
-We may categorize deep learning based multi-modal misinformation detection into five categories: concatenation-based, attention-based, generative-based, graph neural network-based and cross-modality discordance-aware architectures.
+Due to the impressive success of deep neural networks in feature extraction and classification of text, images, and many other modalities, they have been widely exploited by research scientists over the past few years for a variety of multi-modal tasks, including misinformation detection.
+We may categorize deep learning-based multi-modal misinformation detection into five categories: concatenation-based, attention-based, generative-based, graph neural network-based, and cross-modality discordance-aware architectures as demonstrated in Fig.~\ref{fig:categorization}.
 In what follows, we summarize and categorize the existing works into the aforementioned categories.

-\subsubsection{Concatenation-based architectures}
+\subsubsection{Concatenation-based Architectures}